What is UGC? 7 brands show you the meaning of user-generated content

 UGC in education: Harvard University

-User-generated content is a must in education, and schools display social media feeds on websites and digital screens at the campus.
+User-generated content is a must in higher education marketing, and schools display social media feeds on websites and digital screens on campus.

-Havard University is one of the hundreds of schools showing hashtag entries in commencement events and alumni pages.
+Havard University is one of the hundreds of schools that have hashtag entries on commencement events and alumni pages.
 With the Flockler platform, they can run multiple hashtag campaigns simultaneously and at a very affordable cost.

 A hashtag campaign feed on a website